Medicare Supplement Plan D

 When you select a Medigap company, choosing one with lower rate increases should be one of your top priorities.
 To get the most accurate cost of a Plan D, contact one of our licensed insurance agents in your state by calling the phone number above.

-Medigap Plan D, just like other Medicare Supplement Plans, doesn’t cover Part D prescription drugs.
-However, you can easily purchase a Part D drug plan in your state.
+Part D is not the same as Plan D; Plan D is a supplemental policy and Part D is a stand-alone prescription drug policy.
+Medigap Plan D, just like other Medicare Supplement plans, doesn’t cover prescription drugs.
+However, you can easily purchase a Part D drug plan in your state to supplement your Plan D.

 Staying up to date with all the constant Medicare changes is an impossible task for someone not in the Medicare space.
 Our team of licensed agents is always dedicated to making sure you’re kept up to speed on your Medicare benefits at all times.